Ash has a bachelor's in English Lit. She loves analyzing fiction and obsessing over books, film, and television.

 Herb was thin, bald, pale, and sickly when he died.
-In Limbo, he presents himself as his young, healthy self.
+He was also very angry.
+In Limbo, he presents as his young, healthy self.
 He is happy to see Bojack.
-In fact, no one in Limbo is angry at Bojack.
+In fact, no one in Limbo is angry with Bojack.
 Everyone is decent toward him, and even Beatrice keeps her insults and complaints to a minimum.

 Herb remarks that Bojack has "finally arrived."
 Bojack replies that he's dreamt many times about eating dinner with his dead friends.
 He jokes that he might as well do it for real this time.

 Bojack is joking and clearly thinks he's dreaming, but for me, his nervous joke is the biggest hint that he is not dreaming.
 He is actually in Limbo, a place where spirits linger between death and life, and all the "dead" friends in the house are there because they have been waiting for him.

 An Omen of Death

 In the living room, Bojack's dead friends are trying to get rid of a bird that has flown in through the window.
 The bird easily flies out of reach as the others jump at her.